MathiasMSFT/MyWiki/Entra External ID/Disable-SignUp.md

 ## Documentation
-In Microsoft docuemntation, you will be to see that UserFlow doesn't exist, but authenticationEventsFlow exists.
+In Microsoft documentation, you will be to see that UserFlow doesn't exist, but authenticationEventsFlow exists.

 https://learn.microsoft.com/en-us/graph/api/resources/authenticationeventsflow?view=graph-rest-beta